 - a.
 Set the time-mark generator for 5 ms markers. - b.
 Position the middle marker to the center vertical line (there are three markers on the total magnified sweep) with the horizontal POSITION control.
-See Fig. 5-3A. - c.
-Set the MAGNIFIER to X1. - d.
-CHECK-Middle marker remains at the center vertical line.
-See Fig. 5-3B.
+See Fig. 5-3A.

 Fig. 5-3.
 Typical CRT display showing correct magnifier registration.
 (A) MAGNIFIER set to X10, (B) MAGNIFIER set to X1.